drag-ged/mapju/README.md

-# mapju
+# MAP.JU
-beta 3d model of jusl
+Beta 3d model of jusl
+openSource website allowing students to visits and know JUSL Feel free to Contribute